tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 ### Open Test Project

-In apps/devApps you'll find a project called `testVk`, that's the current example for Vulkan.
+In apps/devApps you'll find a project called `vkDemoFlag`, that's an example made for Vulkan.
+There are some more in the same directory, with 'vk' in their name.

 ----------------------------------------------------------------------